jvo203/fits_web_ql/README.md

 # How to Run the Production Server (only at the Japanese Virtual Observatory)
 cd into the fits_web_ql directory and execute

-cargo run --features 'jvo production cdn' --release
+cargo run --features 'jvo production cdn zfp' --release

 # extra features and options